FootGear Facts is Supported By Its Audience. As An Amazon Associate We Earn From Qualifying Purchases, at No Extra Cost To Our Readers! Learn More

 The toes should fit in the shoe without extending outwards.
 If they extend, check that your heel is placed at the end of the heel end of the boot.
 If it is, then you will have to order a larger size for proper fitting.

-See also How to Remove Yellow Bleach Stains From White Shoes
+See also How To Get Yellow Stains Out Of White Shoes

 Step 4: Inflate the Walking Boot